oracle/odpi/doc/src/functions/dpiStmt.rst

     the column needs to be overridden, the function :func:`dpiStmt_defineValue()` can be called to specify a different type after executing the statement but before fetching any data.

+    This function should only be called after a call to the function :func:`dpiStmt_fetch()` has succeeded and indicated that a row is available.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.